iqbal-lab-org/paper_gramtools_nesting/README.rst

 * Python >=3.6
 * Singularity>=v3.4.0-1
-  + if building container, root privilege (or use `fakeroot <https://sylabs.io/guides/3.5/user-guide/fakeroot.html>`_)

 Input data
 ------------

-Here we list all the datasets used and where their accessions are listed if they are accessioned.
+Here we list all the datasets used and where their accessions are listed (if no accession is given, the data are downloadable as part of this study).
 We provide scripts/commands to obtain all the data, see `below <Steps for setup_>`.

-* P. falciparum 14 Illumina reads and matched PacBio assemblies.
+* P. falciparum 14 Illumina read sets and matched PacBio assemblies. *Accessions*: analysis/input_data/pfalciparum/pacb_ilmn/data_accessions.tsv
-  Accessions: analysis/input_data/pfalciparum/pacb_ilmn/data_accessions.tsv
 * P. falciparum vcfs of 2,500 samples
-* P. falciparum Illumina reads of 706 samples.
+* P. falciparum 700 Illumina read sets from `Pf3k release 5
+  <ftp://ngs.sanger.ac.uk/production/pf3k/release_5/BAM/>`_
-  Accessions: analysis/input_data/pfalciparum/pf3k/bam_list.txt
+  *Accessions*: analysis/input_data/pfalciparum/pf3k/bam_list.txt
-* M. tuberculosis 17 Illumina reads and matched PacBio assemblies.
-Illumina accessions: analysis/input_data/mtuberculosis/pacb_ilmn/ilmn_run_ids.tsv.
+* M. tuberculosis 17 Illumina read sets and matched PacBio assemblies. *Illumina accessions*: analysis/input_data/mtuberculosis/pacb_ilmn/ilmn_run_ids.tsv.
 * M. tuberculosis vcfs of 1,017 samples

 Steps for setup
 -------------------